eahrne/SafeQuant/README.md

 Tips

+I) If using Progenesis QI we advice running SafeQuant on "Peptide Measurement" Exports.
+- File -> Export Peptide Measurements.
+This option is available once you have reached the "Resolve Conflicts" Step in Progenesis QI
+- When choosing properties to be included in the exported file check the "Grouped accessions (for this sequence)" check box.

-I) When working with Progenesis "Feature Exports" it is advisable to discard all features (rows) not annotated with a peptide, to speed up SafeQuant analysis.
+II) When working with Progenesis "Feature Exports" it is advisable to discard all features (rows) not annotated with a peptide, to speed up SafeQuant analysis.
 This can be done using the "filterLargeProgenesisPeptideFile.pl" perl script.
-(C:\Users\ahrnee-adm\Downloads\SafeQuant-v.2.01-pack\exec\filterLargeProgenesisPeptideFile.pl)
+(C:\Users\ahrnee-adm\Downloads\SafeQuant-v.2.1\exec\filterLargeProgenesisPeptideFile.pl)

 	A) install perl (or activePerl for windows http://www.activestate.com/activeperl)